 People who are gasping for air wake up frequently, reducing the quality of their sleep and causing weariness.
 Hypertension, cardiovascular disease, diabetes, metabolic syndrome, or obesity are all associated with sleep apnea.

 Sleep Apnea Treatment

 Sleep apnea can be treated both with medicine and lifestyle changes.
-Your dentist can help you get started on the treatment for sleep apnea by doing an initial diagnosis to determine which type of sleep apnea you have and taking the necessary measures to treat it.
+Your dentist can help you get started on the treatment once you are diagnosed with sleep apnea by a doctor.

 Oral Appliances: They are one of the most effective ways to treat obstructive sleep apnea.
 They help keep your airway open by holding your jaw forward during sleeping.
 The dentist makes customized oral devices from dental-grade plastic that resemble mouthguards and fit them over your teeth to open your airway while you sleep comfortably.
 Once you get used to wearing them regularly, you will notice improvements in your sleeping patterns and overall health, as well as a decrease in snoring.
 They are safe and highly effective if used with prescription medication or CPAP therapy if necessary.

 Continuous positive airway pressure (CPAP): The device delivers a steady flow of oxygen through a mask into your mouth while you sleep.
 This helps keep your breathing passages open even if they start to narrow during an episode of airway blockage.
 The airflow helps keep you breathing even while restlessly asleep by preventing blockages in your airways due to obstruction by relaxing muscles or collapsing tissues at night.